rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

 > `activity` is a global variable referencing to the current activity.

-To know if a view is attached to the screen, you can check the `inDocument` property.

-    if (view.inDocument) //the view is attached (and then accessible by the user) doSomething();

-> Notice that we interchangeablely use *screen* and *document* to represent the same thing: the visual area of the device that the user interact with.
+> Notice that we interchangeably use *screen* and *document* to represent the same thing: the visual area of the device that the user interact with.

-> Also notice that when Activity's `onCreate_` is called, `mainView` is *not* attached to the screen yet.
-You have to wait until another callback named `onMount_` is called.

-To remove a view from displaying on the screen, you can detach it by use of `removeFromParent`, if it has a parent.
+To remove a view from a hierarchy tree of views, you can use [View.removeFromParent()](api:view).
+It also means the view will be detached from the screen, if it was attached.

     view.removeFromParent(); //detach the given view from the hierarchy tree

 You can also replace the whole main view with a hierarchy of tree too.
-Furthermore, the previous main view will be detached.
+Furthermore, the previous main view will be detached automatically.

+    ScrollView fooView = new ScrollView();
+    fooView.addChild(new TextView.html("<ul><li>hi, there</li></ul>"));
     activity.mainView = fooView; //replace the current mainView with fooView

 ###Attach to a dialog of the current activity